 (Insert Figure 2 about here)

-Evaluating match advantages using linear mixed-effects models.
-Considering the bias of small sample size, we excluded the languages with below 25 participants in each data source before conducting the mixed-effects models.
-Thus we excluded Portuguese in the on-site data and Norwegian in the web-based data.
-Because the sources of data collection included the labs and the web, we had to evaluate whether one mixed-effects model sufficiently fitted all the data.
-Otherwise, separate models would be needed for each data set.
+Evaluating match advantage using linear mixed-effects models.
+We excluded data from languages with less than 25 participants in each data source (Portuguese – on-site; Norwegian – web-based).
+Because the sources of data collection were varied, we evaluated whether one mixed-effects model sufficiently fit all the data.
 This analysis showed a significant difference between data sources: b = -9.724, SE = 21.468, t( 6.996 ) = -0.453, p < .001.
-Thus, the on-site and the web-based data had to be analyzed separately.
+Thus, the on-site and the web-based data were analyzed separately.

 The final models examined the interaction between language and match advantage in each data source, as reported below.
 All other models are reported in Appendix 4.
 It must be acknowledged that the languages with larger sample sizes (see Tables ?? and ??) have more reliable results.
 Furthermore, most of the languages were underpowered, being far from the 1,200 participants suggested by an a priori power analysis.